-Arwi is a version of the Arabic script used by Tamil-speaking Muslims in southern India and Sri Lanka to write Tamil.
-It is designed to help Tamil Muslims learn Arabic so that they can read the Quran and other literary works in Arabic.
+Arwi is a variety of Tamil used by Muslims in Tamil Nadu in India, and in Sri Lanka.
+It is written with the Arabic script, and helps Tamil Muslims to learn Arabic so that they can read the Quran and other literary works in Arabic.

 Arwi is used to write about Sufism, law and medicine, as well as to write religious works.
 It is thought that by using the Arabic script to write about such things, mispronunciations of Arabic terms are less likely than if they are transliterated into the Tamil alphabet.

-Arwi is not used very often, however is still taught in schools in southern India, and attempts are being made to increase the use of this script.
+Arwi is not used very often, however is still taught in schools in southern India, and attempts are being made to increase its use.

 Tamil (தமிழ்), a Dravidian language spoken by around 52 million people mainly in southern India and Sri Lanka.